theofficialcopypaste/Multiboot-Tips/README.md

 </div>

 If you are not using [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/), you can use any plist editor to open the config.plist.
-Find:

-`ACPI / DSDT / Fixes / FixDarwin = YES`.
+Find `ACPI / DSDT / Fixes / FixDarwin = YES`.

 <div align=center>